ksu-is/basebol/README.md

 # basebol
-a program that uses imported data to output thousands of baseball metrics
+a program that prompts the user to enter the name of a Braves baseball player and it will pull pitching or batter stats depending on their position.